 “This lack of dedicated IT personnel typically causes their networks to be less secure than larger corporations with a significant security budget.”

 Hackers often take the path of least resistance.
-It takes less time to get into a minimally secured system than a heavily protected one, and while the bigger corporations often have larger sums of funds at their disposal to pay ransom, it is easier to hit many, smaller offices resulting in a bigger payday for the hackers.
+It takes less time to breach a minimally secured system than a heavily protected one.
+While bigger corporations often have larger sums of available funds to pay ransom, it is easier to hit many smaller offices, resulting in a bigger payday for the hackers.
 Many Dentists and Office Managers are under the impression that it would cost them a fortune to afford quality IT Services, but this is no longer the case.